Best road bike mirrors 2023: a guide to the handy accessory for your handlebars or helmet

 The plug end fitting has a knob to tighten so you don’t need tools and there are rotating and folding joints so you can adjust and fold out the way which you’ll want to do when you’re not riding.

-Whilst the mirror gives a big view of what’s behind the downside is the bar-end plug doesn’t expand much.
-As a result the mirror worked loose and fell out our tester’s bars on a couple of occasions and met its demise as a car’s wheels reached it before they did (and before we got a riding photo too).
+Whilst the mirror gives a big view of what’s behind, the downside is the bar-end plug doesn’t expand much.
+As a result, the mirror worked loose and fell out our tester’s bars on a couple of occasions and met its demise as a car’s wheels reached it before they did (and before we got a riding photo too).

-Handlebar road bike mirrors
+Handlebar mounted bike mirrors

-Sella Italia Eyelink Mirror
+1. Sella Italia Eyelink

 Specifications